How it works

 - ER initiates subrequests to retrieve data from other cloud services and processes the data.
 Client requests are processed in the following steps: 1→2→5→3→4.

-- ER stores processed data to or reads processed data from the cache or key-value (KV) storage media.
+- ER writes processed data to or reads processed data from CDN nodes.
 Client requests are processed in the following steps: 1→2→6→3→4.

 - ER can automatically use a proxy to redirect requests to the standard CDN back-to-origin process.
 Client requests are processed in the following steps: 1→2→7→8→9→10→3→4.
 In this process, ER applies computing logic before it follows the standard CDN process.
 You can use ER to perform relevant computing tasks such as remote asynchronous authentication before Alibaba Cloud CDN follows the standard process to search for requested resources in the CDN cache or redirect requests to origin servers.